 The key to an effective Electronic Data Capture (EDC) setup is proper planning.
-If electronic Case Report Forms (eCRF) are not prepared well before setup, you can risk lower data quality, missing data, and delayed study start.
-In this post, you will learn how to use a template to remove chaos out of the equation and ease your EDC setup process.
+If electronic Case Report Forms (eCRF) are not prepared well before setup, you can risk lower data quality, missing data and delayed study start.
+In this blog, you will learn how to use our eCRF template to remove chaos from the equation and ease your EDC setup process.

 Do-it-yourself (DIY) EDC is becoming more accessible to the industry and is commonly used for data collection in clinical investigations and post-market activities.

 One of the most notable differences between DIY EDC and other EDC solutions is the no-programming approach.

 A DIY EDC usually doesn't need trained data managers (or programmers) to install or use.
 Thus, people with basic clinical know-how can set up eCRFs without much hassle.